padcom/react-example-02/README.md

 This means that all main project source files are inside of `src/main` folder, all tests are located underneath `src/test`, all output goes to `target` (not `dist` as it usually is with Node projects).

-There are 3 main entry points in the build:
+There are 2 main entry points in the build:

   - `src/main/index.js` - entry point for the application
-  - `src/main/index.less` - entry point for less sources (CSS preprocessor)
   - `src/main/index.html` - entry point for the browser

-All 3 entry points undergo some sort of processing. `index.js` is compiled using Babel ES6 transpiler and `index.less` is obviously processed using the less preprocessor. `index.html` gets injected with the transpiled version of `index.js`.
+Both entry points undergo some sort of processing. `index.js` is compiled using Babel ES6 transpiler. `index.html` gets injected with the transpiled version of `index.js`.

 ### Babel configuration

 The Babel transpiler has been equipped with the obvious `es2015` and `react` presets.
 However, in the interest of making things easier to read and write the [react-html-attrs](https://github.com/insin/babel-plugin-react-html-attrs) plugin has been added so that
 `class` and `for` are not banned from JSX.

+### CSS/Less

+The CSS/Less loader has been configured so that styles are modules that can be imported into the sources and then used.
+The biggest advantage of this approach is human-readable code and scoped CSS (no more need for BEM or any other naming convention!).
+See `src/main/components/input.js & input.less` for example.

+You can always create globally scoped classes.
+To do that define then in `:global { ... }` scope.
+See `src/main/components/app.less` for example.

 ### ESLint